 Place both lining/body/pocket pieces right sides together, matching the top seam.
 Pin around all four sides, making sure all 4 straps are inside and will not be caught in the seam.

 Starting on the lining side, sew around the four sides of the bag.
 Leave a 4-inch opening in the lining and backstitch at the beginning and end.
 Backstitch over the side straps and at the folded top of the pockets to reinforce.

 Turn the bag right side out through the lining opening and then sew the opening closed.

 Finish the Walker Bag

-Push the lining into the bag and press open the seams at the top of the bag.
-Topstitch around the top 1/8" from the seam.
+Push the lining into the bag and press the seam allowance down into the bag.
+Edgestitch around the top 1/8" from the seam.

 Use the straps to attach the bag to a walker and get ready to go and carry all you need!